Antheagao/cs_205_project1/README.md

 # cs_205_project1

-This project solves the 9-men in a trench puzzle.
+This project uses an ai search to solve the 9-men in a trench puzzle.

 It is implemented using python and the project files can be found in the **src** folder